(Surely you’ve seen The Karate Kid, right?)

 She was also very willing to give Daddy a wet hug.
 He was thrilled!

-Sarah’s favorite part of the trip by far was meeting the Atlantic City “Boardwalk Cats.”
+Ashar’s favorite part of the trip by far was meeting the Atlantic City “Boardwalk Cats.”
 This feral cat colony of about 175 animals is trapped, neutered and returned through a program by Alley Cat Allies, and some of the cats are friendly enough for human interaction.
-Here, Sarah’s petting a cat she dubbed Cinnamon, who was incredibly young and friendly and soft.
-Sarah says she wants to donate to Alley Cat Allies to help fund the Boardwalk Cats project; you can read more about that project here.
+Here, Ashar’s petting a cat she dubbed Cinnamon, who was incredibly young and friendly and soft.
+Ashar says she wants to donate to Alley Cat Allies to help fund the Boardwalk Cats project; you can read more about that project here.